 - Bottom 20 percent: Behind the curve

 For some construction companies, doing this may seem intimidating or even impossible.
-Some of the common reasons we see are fear of how to convince their workforce to get onboard and concern about it being difficult to adopt, among other reasons.
+Some of the common reasons we see are fear of how to convince their workforce to get on board and concern about it being difficult to adopt, among other reasons.

 The most important thing is to invest in a technology that has five-star customer support so you’re not left hanging when you have questions or need help.
-The right company will understand construction needs which are unique from other industries.
+The right company will understand construction needs that are unique from other industries.